Satakshiiverma/Flipcart-Grid-Robotics-Challenge-/README.md

 Training loss decreased consistently over time, while accuracy improved steadily.
 The model performed well in distinguishing between fresh and stale categories.

+Conclusion:

+This project successfully developed AI models capable of analyzing grocery product images to extract key specifications, classify fruits and vegetables, and assess product freshness.
+By leveraging advanced image processing techniques, convolutional neural networks, and data augmentation strategies, the models achieved 100% accuracy in text extraction, 97% accuracy in fruit and vegetable classification, and 94.66% in freshness detection.
+These solutions offer significant potential for automating product analysis in e-commerce, supply chains, and quality assurance systems, enabling efficient and accurate decision-making processes.